hlxsites/adobe-gmo/README.md

 The following are valid event names, along with the `detail` data for each:

-* `download`: An asset or rendition has been downloaded.
+* `download`: One or more asset(s) or rendition(s) have been downloaded.
+  * `downloads`: An array of information about each downloaded item.
+Each item in the array will have these properties:
     * `assetId`: ID of the asset that was downloaded.
     * `assetName`: Name of the asset that was downloaded.
     * `renditionName`: If present, the rendition that was downloaded.

 ```
 {
   ...
   detail: {
+    downloads: [{
       assetId: 'id-of-an-asset',
       assetName: 'My test asset.jpg',
+    }, {
+      assetId: 'id-of-another-asset',
+      assetName: 'My other asset.jpg',
+      renditionName: 'original'
+    }]
   }
   ...
 }